Exhibition: 17 February – 4 March

-d/UMP serves as an open-ended investigation into how a diagrammatic mode operates in-on-around thinking practices within art making.
-It traverses a depository-process axis, mutating into new non-planar subjective responses + imaginings/visualisations.
+d/UMP served as an open-ended investigation into how a diagrammatic mode operates in-on-around thinking practices within art making.
+It traversed a depository-process axis, mutating into new non-planar subjective responses + imaginings/visualisations.

 It is founded by artists Annabelle Craven-Jones and Anja Borowicz.